carolinilaila/Py_Algoritimos/README.md

 ## The Huxley
-### Algorítimos desenvolvidos para a plataforma The Huxley.
+### Algoritmos desenvolvidos para a plataforma The Huxley.
 ### Python versão 3.7.4